fommil/fpmortals/manuscript/under-review.md

 e.g. prefer `implicit val` over `implicit object` despite the temptation of less typing.
-It is a [quirk of implicit resolution](https://github.com/scala/bug/issues/10411) that `implicit object` implementations on companion objects are not treated the same as `implicit val`.
+It is a [quirk of implicit resolution](https://github.com/scala/bug/issues/10411) that `implicit object` on companion objects are not treated the same as `implicit val`.

 ## Modelling OAuth2

-We will finish this chapter with a practical example of data modelling and typeclass derivation.
+We will finish this chapter with a practical example of data modelling and typeclass derivation, combined with algebra / module design from the previous chapter.

 In our `drone-dynamic-agents` application, we must communicate with Drone and Google Cloud using JSON over REST.
 Both services use [OAuth2](https://tools.ietf.org/html/rfc6749)